Coreoz/create-plume-react-project/templates/admin/src/lib/plume-http/README.md

 HTTP failures are represented by an [error](#httperror).

 ### FetchResponseHandler
-Handlers are executed after a successful HTTP response is available: this means a 200 HTTP response has been received.
+Handlers are executed after a successful HTTP response is available: this means an HTTP response has been received (whichever the response statut, 200, 400 or 500...).
 These handlers will:
 - Validate some preconditions and if necessary return an error result
 - Return a result